liaochenlanruo/pgcgap/docs/PGCGAP.md

   - Added scripts to check if there were single-copy core proteins found while running module "CoreTree".
   - Modified the help message.

+- V1.0.18
+  - Updated the downloading link of COG database.
+  - Users can choose the number of threads used for running module "STREE".

 ---

 <center><strong>